 - Quiz grading can be set to automatic or manual.

-WP Courseware is one of the more promising WordPress LMS plugins for a few reasons.
-First of all, the pricing is far less complicated than some of the competition.
-You receive a bonus of a two-site license for the least expensive package, which starts at $99 per year.
-The on-site demo is the closest thing you’ll get to a free trial.
+WP Courseware is among the more promising WordPress LMS plugins for a few reasons.
+First and foremost, the pricing is far less complicated than some of the competition.
+You receive a bonus of a two-site license for the least expensive package starting at $129 per year.
+The on-site demo is the closest thing you will get to a free trial.

 WP Courseware is also used by some of the top universities in the world, such as the University of Illinois and the University of Wisconsin-Madison.
-You’ll also find WP Courseware tools on enterprise training sites.
+You will also find WP Courseware tools on some enterprise training sites.

 A standout element of WP Courseware is the vast collection of integrations you can choose from, like WooCommerce, OptimizePress, BuddyPress, and Visual Composer.